anyaevostinar/anyaevostinar.github.io/classes/361-f22/hw-encyclopedia.md

 You won't be allowed to write on the identical topic as someone else in the class, though it is fine to write different sections on a related topic.
 Fill out the form on Moodle to claim your topic; they will be first come first serve, so doing this sooner than later is a good idea.
-There is a running list of already claimed topics at the end of the page.
+There is a running [list of already claimed topics](#claimed-topics) at the end of the page.

 ### References
 You will need to include at least two references to outside sources in your text.
 These can be to scientific articles, software, books, or other resources.
 You can use any citation format in your assignment; if you end up submitting your text to the encyclopedia, they have a [particular format](https://alife.org/encyclopedia/about/how-to-contribute-to-the-alife-encyclopedia/) that you'll need to switch to later.

+There is a [list of resources below](#resources) of places to look for references.

 ### Tone
 You should consult other articles on the encyclopedia for reference on the tone to use in this text.